ramchandra-ub/gh-digitalassets/README.md

   {updateFile,createrepo,clone,downloadRepo,downloadFile,listContents,readMetadata,deleteFile,search}
                         Testing help command
     updateFile          Update your digital asset files
-    createrepo          Create a digital asset repo on GitHub downloadRepo        Provide the name of the repo to download it as Zip or Tar file downloadFile        Download an individual file from the repo.
+    subscribeRepo       Subscribe to a repo to get updates on the repo getStatus           Get the status of the repo createrepo          Create a digital asset repo on GitHub downloadRepo        Provide the name of the repo to download it as Zip or Tar file downloadFile        Download an individual file from the repo.
 Requires repo name and file name